nasa/cumulus-api/content/granules.md

 - Update the Cumulus datastore with the new collection/file locations
 - If present, update the associated CMR metadata files, and update CMR `OnlineResource` locations to the new distribution location.
 - Once all operations complete, remove the S3 object at the 'old' location.

-Please note: **This endpoint currently cannot be run concurrently against the same collection.**   Multiple runs against the same collection will result in overlapping result sets that will result in a workflow failure.

 Endpoint arguments;